myr-account/44-563-Sec-02-6-VueJs/README.md

 ## Hi All, Let's get started with VueJs - Yugandhar Mamidi

-## Hi guys, Hope you all are doing good.
-So, let's start our work on VueJs.
+## Hi guys, let's start our work on VueJs.
 Omkar Abhiteja Badda

 ## This is Anil Bomma. let's get started..!